Category

 Improve organizational resilience

 Building business resilience means preparing for the unexpected.
-While business continuity focuses on getting through specific events like natural disasters, business resilience strengthens your ability to handle unforeseen challenges, which in turn strengthens the organization as a whole.
+While business continuity focuses on surviving specific events, like natural disasters, business resilience strengthens one’s ability to handle unforeseen challenges, which in turn strengthens the organization as a whole.

 For example, a finance company preparing for disasters might set up remote data centers and backup networks.
-These same measures would also help in cases like a severed network or a minor cyber-attack, boosting overall resilience over time.
+These measures would also help in cases like a severed network or a minor cyberattack, boosting overall resilience.

 Enhance your safety culture